Aadithya170305/StaySphere---A-booking-Platform/README.md

 # StaySphere---A-booking-Platform
-A full-stack hotel and flight ticket booking platform that lets users search, book, and pay securely using PayPal.
+A full-stack hotel and flight ticket booking platform(Airbnb Clone) that lets users search, book, and pay securely using PayPal.
 Built with a clean UI, seamless workflows, and a robust backend to ensure smooth booking experiences.

 I. Overview:-